|

 Activity 5: Your Bill of Rights

-Instead of looking for their local newspaper at Yahoo!, have students see if they can find it at http://www.newspapers.com/.
+Instead of looking for their local newspaper at Yahoo!, have students see if it's listed at http://www.yahooligans.com/Arts_and_Entertainment/News/Newspapers.
 If it's not, have them use another search engine to locate it online (hint: it's often easy to find a newspaper's Web site by simply typing its full name into the URL, as in "www.chicagotribune.com").

 Activity 6: Who Becomes President?